 In 2013, all students must have an associate's degree or higher before graduating in 2015 to be eligible to take the National ARRT Examination.

 The School of Radiologic Technology does not have a federal I.D. number; therefore, we cannot accept Pell Grants or Federal Student Loans.

 The Radiology Department offers students experience in and exposure to all aspects of radiography and medical imaging.
 The student will have the opportunity to observe all modalities of medical imaging and radiation therapy.
-Also available to the student is the opportunity to gain clinical experience at Sentara RMH East Market Street Health Center, Page Memorial Hospital and Augusta Health.
+Also available to the student is the opportunity to gain clinical experience at Sentara RMH East Market Street Health Center and Augusta Health.